THE JUNE LETTER

 If you spend the night elsewhere, make sure your bags are placed on a truck (or left inside your rental tent) before you go off to spend the night in your hotel, host home, or whatever.
+When you shower, check the hooks in your dressing area and the little shelves in the shower stall before you disembark from the shower trailer.
 You are responsible for your property.
 We are not.

 Bike Locks One cable lock will do for two or three bikes.
 Overnight, lock your bike to something stationary, or lock a few bikes together.
 At the very least, lock the bike to itself, running your cable through the frame and wheels so the bike is not ride-able.
 Don't take our word for it, but many people tell us it is not necessary to carry your bike lock during the day.
 We hear reports that you can lay your bike on the grass in a pass-through town, go eat some pancakes, and find the bike waiting for you when you come back.
 If you have a super expensive, high-end bike, you obviously need to think further about this.

 Pork Wear Be a Proud Porker and wear Pork Apparel from this year or previous years.
 Wear it anytime.
-In fact, we will soon publish the new 2018 line of Pork Apparel for you to order—a couple new jersey designs and several t-shirts to choose from.
+In fact, we will soon publish a few new items of Pork Apparel for you to order.
 You can order anything beforehand, but we’ll have limited inventory during RAGBRAI.
 Watch for an update soon.

 Aloha Friday: Sad to say Aloha, but flowered shirts make everybody happy.
 Anything tropical qualifies: grass skirts, loud shorts, coconut bras, sarongs, pareaus.
-We'll wear Aloha Attire at our Farewell Supper on Friday in Iowa City.
+We'll wear Aloha Attire at our Farewell Supper on Friday in Burlington.
 Join us!